Gunman shot dead near White House grounds after firing at checkpoint; lockdown and bystander injured

 Conflicting information between sources:

-• The Guardian and ABC report that the suspect fired three shots, while Newscomau and The Age describe dozens of shots being fired, with estimates ranging from 20 to 30.
+- The Guardian and The Age report the suspect fired three shots, while Newscomau and ABC describe dozens of shots being fired during the exchange.

 Source Articles